S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/driver-mapping.md

 ### 2. Who will be impacted?

 _Who will be impacted as we fulfill the related requirement?
-Consider who can help / stand in the way / benefit / lose or be harmed._
+Consider who can help, stand in the way, benefit, lose, or be harmed._

 -   List actors on sticky notes and display them on a board
 -   Focus on actual people that will be impacted by this initiative (groups or individuals), and avoid making assumptions about future roles (such as _Project Manager_) or other domains (e.g. _Marketing_) at this stage.